-- Which problems did the old magento-based B2C-webshop face and how can I avoid them? - Which technologies can and should be used to develop the new webshop?How can Masita's technical requirements be integrated? - How can I make sure the new webshop is user-friendly and optimised for conversion?
+- Which problems did the old magento-based B2C-webshop face and how can I avoid them? - Which features are needed for the B2C-webshop and with which priority should they be implemented? - Which technologies can and should be used to develop the new webshop? - How can Masita's technical requirements be integrated? - How can I make sure the new webshop is user-friendly and optimised for conversion?